useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 So, I have a lot of favorite R packages, but the ones I use the most are those kind of the underlying heroes.
 [Rcpp](https://github.com/RcppCore/Rcpp), [knitr](https://github.com/yihui/knitr), [rmarkdown](https://github.com/rstudio/rmarkdown) or [devtools](https://github.com/r-lib/devtools) and [roxygen](https://github.com/klutometis/roxygen).
 They are fantastic.

-**Nick**:

-**Many of your public R postings have an artistic flavor.
+**Nick: Many of your public R postings have an artistic flavor.
 Do you explore your artistic side using other mediums? **

-Thomas:

-Every time I've been asked, "If you weren’t doing what you were now, what would you be doing?"
+Thomas: Every time I've been asked, "If you weren’t doing what you were now, what would you be doing?"
 My go-to answer is I would be a photographer or graphic designer.
 I have an artistic side, or a graphic side, at least.
 I've been taking a lot of photographs when I was younger, I hope